-During the site review, the audit team observed yellow signs posted on the secured doors leading to housing areas, which read "announce your gender before you enter."
-The audit team observed staff announce their presence when entering an area that houses detainees of the opposite gender.
-Informal conversations during the site review and formal interviews with random staff indicated this practice was recently implemented.
-Informal conversations during the site review and formal interviews during the site review and formal conversations during the site review and formal conversations during the site review and formal interviews with detainees indicated these announcements were not consistently made when the audit team was not present.
-The facility did not demonstrate compliance with provision (c) of this standard.
+During the site review, the audit team observed a yellow sign posted on the secured door leading to the lockup, which states, "Announce your gender before you enter."
+The audit team observed staff announce their presence when entering the area that houses detainees of the opposite gender.
+Informal conversations during the site review and formal interviews with random staff indicated this practice has been implemented for several months.
+The facility is not compliant with provision (c) of this standard due to the absence of the required unit order mandated in CDM 5-08/010.00, Searches.

-The facility provided two policies related to this provision of the standard.
-Both CDM 5-08/010.00, Searches, and CDM, 6-07/010.00, Inmate Searches, indicate the following:
+The facility provided three policies related to this provision of the standard.
+CDM 5-08/010.00 Searches, CDM 6-07/010.00 Inmate Searches, and MPP 5-09/560.00 Interactions with Transgender and Gender Non-Conforming Persons, indicate the following:

 - In all cases, a transgender or intersex person shall have their identity respected and be treated with dignity.
-Under no circumstances shall Department personnel search any person for the purpose of determining genital status or presence/absence of breasts or for the purpose of demeaning transgender or intersex individuals. - Under no circumstance shall transgender or intersex individuals be subject to more invasive search procedures than non-transgender or cisgender individuals.

-- More invasive searches, including strip searches, visual body cavity searches, and physical body searches shall be, in all circumstances, conducted by officers of the gender requested by the transgender or intersex person.
+Under no circumstances shall Department personnel search any person for the purpose of determining genital status or presence/absence of breasts or for the purpose of demeaning transgender or intersex individuals. - Under no circumstance shall transgender or intersex individuals be subject to more invasive search procedures than non-transgender or cisgender individuals. - More invasive searches, including strip searches, visual body cavity searches, and physical body searches shall be, in all circumstances, conducted by officers of the gender requested by the transgender or intersex person.
 No Department personnel may be present who are not directly relevant to the search, and the search shall be conducted in private. - If any deviation occurs regarding the policy for transgender and intersex searches, to include emergencies, an immediate supervisor shall be notified of the deviation, and it shall be noted in the e-UDAL.

-CDM, 5-08/010.00, Searches, includes a section that states absent exigent circumstances, a pat-down/cursory search on a transgender or intersex inmate shall be conducted by a staff member of the same gender as that with which the inmate identifies, and if the inmate's genital status is unknown, it may be determined during conversations with the inmate, by reviewing medical records, or by referring the inmate to the Gender Identity Review Board.
-The policy goes on to mandate, that under no circumstances should this information be shared with other Department personnel unless directly pertinent to ensure an inmate's safety.
+CDM 5-08/010.00 Searches, includes a section that states, absent exigent circumstances, a pat-down/cursory search on a transgender or intersex inmate shall be conducted by a staff member of the same gender as that with which the inmate identifies, and if the inmate's genital status is unknown, it may be determined during conversations with the inmate, by reviewing medical records, or, by referring the inmate to the Gender Identity Review Board.
+The policy goes on to mandate that under no circumstances should this information be shared with other Department personnel unless directly pertinent to ensure an inmate's safety.